mosip/documentation/docs/architecture/components.md

 The [BLE Verifier](https://github.com/mosip/ble-verifier-sdk/tree/develop) is the module built for verifiers for receiving VC via BLE.
 This is a wrapper built on Tuvali with simplified APIs.

-To know more about API and how to integrate, check this (Link for Integration guide of BLE Verifier)
+To know more about API and how to integrate, refer [here](integration-guide/ble-verifier.md).

 ### **5. Telemetry**